Highest and Lowest Turnout

 The six vote difference between Mariannette Miller-Meeks and Rita Hart was the closest U.S. House margin in the country - not just in 2020, but the closest in the country since 1984.
 But we've seen elections get even closer.

-We see tied results in nearly every general election, usually for township offices where small numbers of write-in votes decide the winners.
+There are tied results in nearly every general election, usually for township offices where no candidates filed and small numbers of write-in votes decide the winners.
 When that happens, the winner's name is drawn at random.

 The largest scale ties in recent decades were two in 1995.
 Cathy Fitzmaurice and Russell Bailey tied with 65 votes each for mayor of Hills, and Fitzmaurice was selected by lot.
 Phyllis Connelly was selected for the Solon School Board over Jan Kubik Miller; each had 74 votes.